 Whether a site logo displays on a smartphone depends on where it appears on your site:

-- If the logo is over your banner (Banner Content: Site Title Logo Tagline), it will display.
+- If the logo is in the banner (Banner Content: Site Title Logo Tagline), it continues to display in the banner.

-- If the logo is in your header or hidden (Banner Content: Page Title Description or Empty), your site title displays instead.
+- If the logo is in the header or hidden (Banner Content: Page Title Description or Empty), your site title displays instead.

 On a smartphone, the navigation displays as a ☰ icon.
 When you tap the menu icon, your navigation links expand below the site title.
 The background color is the same as the navigation background color.